Books I Haven't Read

 I haven't read books by Charles Dickens yet.

 I haven't read All the Light We Cannot See by Anthony Doerr yet.

-I haven't read the new and currently popular The Invisible Life of Addie LaRue yet.
+I haven't read the popular The Invisible Life of Addie LaRue yet.

 That little word --yet-- gives me just a little breathing room.
 And in that space I find a bit of grace and the promise of possibility.
 There are no books I haven't read.
 Only books I haven't read yet.

 Now realistically, I will still only read a fraction of the books available to me and may never reach the end of my TBR list.
 It's not a magic word, but it is a potent word.
 This change in mindset helps me stay upbeat and excited about what's to come in my reading life instead of irritated by what I haven't accomplished.

 That's the power of yet.
 So, what books haven't you read yet?
 Tell me about the titles you have to look forward to in the comments.